yacodes/Cartridge/README.md

 ```supercollider
 Cartridge(Server.local); // or s, or whatever server you need
 ```
-Thats all — now you can use all the SynthDefs from this quark.
+That's all — now you can use all the SynthDefs from this quark.

 ## Included synths
 ### `crdgKick`